.wpb_animate_when_almost_visible { opacity: 1; }

 https://api.orange.com/billing/b2b/v1/bills?offset=10&limit=20&sort=-updatedAt

-You have the possibility to filter a collection by adding on the URI some attributes and their values.
+You can filter a collection by adding attributes and their values to the URL.

 curl -X GET \